The Old Kilmun House

 We've supplied Monopoly, Outburst, Pictionary, Scrabble, Backgammon, Chess, a few jigsaws etc for days or evenings when you don't fancy anything more energetic.
 There's a pretty decent library with loads of Scottish authors represented, and over 100 CDs.
 The snug features 32” widescreen telly with CD surround-sound plus a variety of videos and DVDs.
 Our package includes Sky Sports and Movies.

-Another option is to use our friends at the award-winning An Lochan in Tighnabruich to cook a celebration meal for you so you can make the most of the opportunity to relax in our gorgeous paneled dining room They can do anything from a kitchen supper for the Aga to a full-blown formal four course dinner.
+Another option is to use our friends at Osprey Catering to cook a celebration meal for you so you can make the most of the opportunity to relax in our gorgeous panneled dining room They can do anything from a kitchen supper for the Aga to a full-blown formal four course dinner.

 With a large sitting room with open fire, wood-panelled dining room with open fire, kitchen-breakfast room with Aga, downstairs snug with big TV, DVD and wood-burner, plus a games room and a separate snooker room, the living accommodation is flexible enough and comfortable enough to suit most types of parties – and at most times of year.
 We've tried to make it more luxurious and better equipped than our own house, so that even a wet weekend will be a comfortable and memorable one.